Ankitraghav000/Docker/README.md

 docker tag imagename username/(any name)
 ```
 ### Login via cli into docker hub account

+Paste this command in terminal to login via cli into docker hub account
 ```
 docker login
 ```
 ### Push the image

+Paste this command in terminal to push image on docker hub.
 ```
 docker push (imagename)/{ar2002/webimage}
 ```
-Now, In whole world your image can be acess by docker hub.
+Now, In whole world your image will available on docker hub.

 # Docker volume
 A Docker volume is a storage, that is attached to conatiner and store all the data of container if in case container is stopped or crash than we can use this volume.
 ### Check volume

+Paste this command in terminal to check volume.
 ```
 docker volume ls
 ```
 ### For help

+Paste this command in terminal for image related help.
 ```
 docker volume --help
 ```
  ### Create volume

+ Paste this command in terminal to create volume.
  ```
 docker volume create (volume name)
 ```
 ### Check path

+Paste this command in terminal to check the path of volume.
 ```
 docker volume inspect myvol
 ```
 ### Copy path and paste in terminal

+Paste this command in terminal to come inside the volume.
 ```
 cd /var/lib/docker/volumes/myvol/_data
 ```